 Media Studies investigates the wide range of approaches to understanding and interpreting media forms and practices, especially media texts such as television, film, internet, and video games.
-Courses consider theories and practices of media texts, industries, audiences, and social contexts.
+Austin College media studies courses consider theories and practices of media texts, industries, audiences, and social contexts.
 Students will have a variety of opportunities to engage critically with existing media, as well as create their own.

 Did you know?